Antoni Trenchev: Cryptocurrency business

 Trenchev is the managing partner at the cryptocurrency lender Nexo.
 He has promoted his company in various news outlets.
-Nexo has been $45 million by the Securities and Exchange Commission for offering an unregistered securities product.
+In January 2023 Nexo was fined $45 million by the Securities and Exchange Commission for offering an unregistered securities product.
+The company agreed to pay the fine without admitting or denying the results of the investigation.
 In April 2025, Nexo organized an event with Donald Trump Jr. and announced the company's intention to return to the U.S. market.
 In July 2025, Nexo sponsored a golf event a Donald Trump-owned golf a course.
 A few weeks later, Donald Trump and Trenchev met to discuss a "joint vision for crypto in the U.S." Reportedly, Nexo paid $10 million to sponsor events at Donald Trump's golf course in Scotland.